qnmx/DHCP_server/README.md

 SW1-main(config)#ip dhcp snooping vlan [VLAN number]

-By entering the above commands, we have enabled DHCP snooping feature on a particular VLAN.
-All ports on the switch are assigned a role of untrusted.
+By entering the above commands, we have enabled DHCP snooping feature on a particular VLAN and all ports are now set as untrusted.
 Ports will only now pass the DHCP's client request messages, which are Discover and Request.
 Any DHCP server responses will be blocked.
-DHCP server messages are Offer and Acknowledge
+DHCP server messages are Offer and Acknowledge.

 To allow DHCP server messages to pass through, interface connected to the DHCP server need to be trusted.
 To do this apply a command: